-The application site is located outside the Natural Resources Wales flood zone 2 and 3.
+The application site is located outside the Natural Resources Wales flood zone 2 and 3 and surface water flooding.
 The proposal is not none highly vulnerable development.

 2.4 Highways

 The proposal will have no impact on the highways as the site will be accessed by an existing established access and used by the applicants.
 There will be no increased traffic to the site if the proposal is granted.